campykid/Remove-colon-and-semilicon-Sublime-Text-plugin/README.md

 ### Usage

-To add new plugin in sublime, insert in plugin text from remove_colon_and_semilicon_command.py.
+To add that plugin in sublime, insert in new plugin text from remove_colon_and_semilicon_command.py.

 Add a keybinding like that: 	{ "keys": ["ctrl+alt+s"], "command": "remove_colon_and_semilicon" }